KnpLabs/KnpUserBundle/Resources/doc/index.rst

     You need to activate SwiftmailerBundle to be able to use the functionalities using emails (confirmation of the account, resetting of the password).
+    See the `Emails` section to know how using another mailer.

 The login form and all the routes used to create a user and reset the password have to be available to unauthenticated users but using the same firewall as